vikash-saini-maruti/E-Shop_WebApp_Django_Python/README.md

 1. Clone the repository into a folder on your computer.
 2. Download and install Python from the official website.
 3. Open a terminal or command prompt window and navigate to the folder containing the cloned repository.
+    Note:- Open VS Code or any terminal and code editor.
+Make sure the terminal is in the same directory as the `manage.py` file.
+5. **Set Up a Virtual Environment**:
-4. Create a virtual environment by running the following command in the terminal window:
+Create a virtual environment by running the following command in the terminal window:
    ```
    python -m venv myenv
    ```
    Replace `myenv` with the name you want to give to your virtual environment.
-5. Activate the virtual environment by running the appropriate command based on your operating system:
+6. Activate the virtual environment by running the appropriate command based on your operating system:
    - On Windows:
      ```
      myenv\Scripts\activate